Clotho-ex/age-calculator-app-main/README.md

 ### What I learned

-Learned how to do date calculation with Date() object.
+Learned how to do date calculation with the Date() object.
 Learned that months are 0 indexed.

 ## Author